Experiencing a pandemic can be very unsettling and have a negative impact on someone's mental health, both in the short and longer term.

 - Peer support systems – ensuring that pre-existing peer support systems continue and establishing new peer support systems where needed so staff stay connected.
 Enhancing team cohesion so team members know how to work well together and look after each other.
 For example, University of North Midlands NHS Trust implemented a shift buddy system, pairing staff up on shifts to look after each other.
 Support from buddies include help with PPE such as donning and doffing, encouraging each other to take breaks, checking in to see if their colleague needs a chat to emotionally offload and reminding them of their going home checklist.

 During this phase, staff will likely experience a sense of rising to a challenge and increased camaraderie as people come together.
-This can result in staff losing usual boundaries over working hours and breaks and letting social niceties slip as the focus turns to getting things done.
+This can result in staff losing usual boundaries over working hours and breaks as the focus turns to getting things done.
 The outbreak of COVID-19 will, however, create sustained pressure lasting weeks and possibly months.
 At this point, it is expected staff will experience disillusionment and exhaustion.
 This is the highest period of psychological risk where staff may neglect their physical and psychological self by putting their work above their own wellbeing.
 Employers should consider the risk of moral distress and injury on their staff and how this can be prevented and supported.

 Maintaining staff morale and motivation will be essential as the outbreak progresses.
 The NHS and primary care have an exemplary record in sustaining services in emergency and stressful situations and responding to emergencies.
 Experience from previous outbreaks suggests that ongoing support to tackle staff fears will be vital.
 Clear communication from trusted sources, honesty and open discussion of fears, have been shown to be the most effective methods of sustaining morale.
+Some NHS trusts may have already passed through this phase in the initial peak of the COVID-19 pandemic.

 In addition to implementing and maintaining the above recommendations set out in the preparation phase, employers should also consider: